 Center for Health and the Built Environment

 The Center for Health and the Built Environment, directed by Dr. Ruth Steiner, is a research center focused on teaching, research, and service to address the relationship of the built environment to health outcomes with special attention to vulnerable populations.
-The Center is interdisciplinary in focus and involves all five design disciplines in the College of Design, Construction and Planning: urban planning, building construction, interior design, landscape architecture, and architecture.
-It focuses on issues and policies to promote more active living through the design of physical space and environments to promote healthy communities for all people, especially those disproportionately affected by the consequences of poverty and poor land use planning.
+The Center is interdisciplinary in focus and involves all five design disciplines in the College of Design, Construction and Planning – urban planning, building construction, interior design, landscape architecture, and architecture – and the programs in sustainability and historic preservation and collaborations with other colleges.
+It focuses on issues and policies to promote healthy living through the design of physical space and environments to promote healthy communities for all people, especially those disproportionately affected by a lack of access to resources.

-Recent and current work under the Center includes research in the areas of bicycle and pedestrian safety, children’s travel to school, and vehicle-miles of travel (VMT)-based methodologies for traffic impact assessment.
-The Center, in collaboration with the GeoPlan Center and the Maternal Child Health Education and Research and Data Center in the College of Medicine Department of Pediatrics, is currently working on a grant from the Robert Wood Johnson Foundation to plan for a national Childhood Obesity Prevention Geographic Information System.
-The College of Engineering is also partnering with the Center in an effort to develop VMT-based methodologies for traffic impact assessment.
+Recent and current work under the Center includes research in the areas of bicycle and pedestrian travel and safety, children’s travel to school, health impact assessment and healthy aging.
+The Center is currently a part of a American Institute of Architecture’s Health+Design Initiative at the University of Florida that focuses on design and aging and a major research study on access to primary health care through nurse practitioners.
+The Center has collaborated with the GeoPlan Center and the Maternal Child Health Education and Research and Data Center in the College of Medicine Department of Pediatrics to plan for a national Childhood Obesity Prevention Geographic Information System.
+The Center also partners with the College of Engineering on a variety of activities though the University of Florida Transportation Institute.